-The PX market and area prices are calculated and published by the NEMOs, which are then reported to eSett.
+Area prices are calculated and published by the NEMOs, which are then reported to eSett.

 5.4.4.3 Reporting Schedule NEMO

 Table 12.
 NEMO's responsibilities.

 Before delivery:

 1. Report all Day-ahead trades, flows, Bilateral trades and Day-ahead prices made for the next day to eSett and market participants active in PX market.
 Report all Intraday trades, flows and Bilateral trades before the delivery to eSett and market participants active in PX market.